Azure/Ignite2019_IaC_pre-day_docs/Ansible/03-Helpers/Guide.md

 Network security groups filter network traffic between Azure resources in a virtual network.

-1. Add to your existing playbook a new variable called `myNetworkSecurityGroup`
+1. Add to your existing playbook a new variable called `myNetworkSecurityGroup`.
 1. Use the [azure_rm_securitygroup](https://docs.ansible.com/ansible/latest/modules/azure_rm_securitygroup_module.html) to create a network security group that allows SSH traffic on TCP port 22.
 1. Add the NSG to the NIC you created in previous lab.
 1. Run your playbook.